-The KXI HD prototype is currently under construction.
-All mechanical components are proven technologies that are being sourced from well-established OEM suppliers and stakeholders.
+The KXI HD prototype was completed in late 2022.
+All mechanical and hydraulic components are proven technologies that are sourced from well-established OEM suppliers and stakeholders.
 Component designs have been scaled from existing uses in military and commercial applications to fit the specifications of KXI HD.
-All parts have been sourced and construction will take place in the fourth quarter.
-Proprietary software has been completed and tested by rigorous computer simulations.
-The prototype vehicle, when completed including software, will go through extensive engineering integrity testing and Canadian Motor Vehicle Safety Standards compliance testing.
-This is to ensure that equipment operators are able to utilize the full efficiency of the KXI technology without compromising the safety of the vehicle, occupants and the general public.
+The prototype vehicle is going through extensive engineering integrity testing, software commissioning and debugging to prove the Road-To-No-Road design principle is achievable.